Updated: Oct 10, 2022

 A lot of the time, this is just how our bodies are built.
 There are things we can do to improve our active range of motion, and also make our practice more comfortable.

 Stretching the wrists before your yoga practice - rolling through the wrists, from table top rocking forwards and backwards.
+Check out my Pride Pack Virtual Studio for a 18 minute Wrist Love practice (free 7 day trial if you're new!)

 Building active range of motion requires muscle strengthening work.
 Stand with hands at shoulder height on a wall and press the finger tips in to the wall.